High school football scoreboard: Oct. 28-29, 2016

 In less than a month, eight state champions will be crowned in late November on the turf of Memorial Stadium.

-The path towards Champaign starts tonight, with one area team opening up the playoffs when Gibson City-Melvin-Sibley (7-2) hosts El Paso-Gridley (6-3) in Class 2A.
+The path toward Champaign started Friday, with one area team — Gibson City-Melvin-Sibley — beating El Paso-Gridley in a Class 2A opener.

-It's a rematch of a Week 3 showdown between the two Heart of Illinois Conference foes, with El Paso-Gridley winning 22-20 in overtime.
-Since that defeat, however, the Falcons haven't lost, winning six in a row.

 All other 16 area teams will get in action on Saturday.